skittleson/DoCodeThatMatters/src/automate-cleaning-of-air-conditioner-condensate-drain-line.md

     Timezone -8

-Now the vinegar/water will fill up with AC condensate line.
-My water line is also attached to the water heater excess water line so it will get flushed out usually within a few hours.

  Lastly, if the device restarts then ensure the water pump relays are off by default.
 This is not the default with Tasmota firmware.

     PowerOnState 0